ciruxeno/ldoa-architecture/README.md

 # Language-Driven Ontological Architecture (LDOA)

-> An architectural pattern in which situations from reality are attended by Beings operating within the ontological domain of language, maintaining operational continuity.
+**An architectural pattern in which situations from reality are attended by Beings operating within the ontological domain of language, maintaining operational continuity.**
-> **The architecture is active and evolving.**
-> The current release focuses on the architectural manifest and the core conceptual structure.

 [![License: CC BY 4.0](https://img.shields.io/badge/License-CC_BY_4.0-lightgrey.svg)](https://creativecommons.org/licenses/by/4.0/)

+> **📖 Read the core specification:** [The LDOA Manifest v4](./manifest.md)

+---

 LDOA starts from a simple observation:

 People usually do not want to learn how software thinks in order to do their work.

 A seller wants to sell.
 A warehouse operator wants to receive goods.
 A nurse wants to attend a patient.
 A business owner wants the business to keep moving.

 They should not have to become inventory clerks, database operators, workflow experts, or integration specialists just to make their work acceptable to software.